 Getting a cobbler to stretch your shoes out is obviously the safest route to take.
 Also a good option if you only have one pair of shoes to enlarge & don’t want to invest in a shoe stretcher or any fancy product.
 Surely best to use a cobbler if your footwear is particularly pricey.
 What’s another 15 bucks if your heels or brogues cost you over a grand, right?

 So have I left any shoe widening options out?
-If you have any tips or want to share your favorite trick on how to stretch shoes, feel free to leave me a comment in the allotted section, below!
+If you have any tips or want to share your favorite trick on how to stretch shoes and how to make shoes bigger, feel free to leave me a comment in the allotted section, below!

 Want more?
 Check out all my post about shoe care tips here.
 Like if you have the opposite problem of your shoes being too tight, take a look at my post on how to make shoes smaller.
 Lots of free to low cost tips there too!

 Disclaimer: Attempting to stretch shoes yourself may cause irreparable damage to your beloved heels & boots.
 It’s usually safer to take your footwear to a professional specializing in shoe stretching.
 Highly recommended for your pricey Choos & Blahniks!